flare-labs-ltd/fassets/docs/IAssetManager.md

 **announceVaultCollateralWithdrawal** - The agent is going to withdraw `_valueNATWei` amount of collateral from the agent vault.
 This has to be announced and the agent must then wait `withdrawalWaitMinSeconds` time.
 After that time, the agent can call `withdrawCollateral(_vaultCollateralToken, _valueNATWei)` on the agent vault.
 NOTE: may only be called by the agent vault owner.

 **announceAgentPoolTokenRedemption** - The agent is going to redeem `_valueWei` collateral pool tokens in the agent vault.
 This has to be announced and the agent must then wait `withdrawalWaitMinSeconds` time.
-After that time, the agent can call `redeemCollateralPoolTokens(_valueNATWei)` on the agent vault.
+After that time, the agent can call `redeemContingencyPoolTokens(_valueNATWei)` on the agent vault.
 NOTE: may only be called by the agent vault owner.

 **confirmTopupPayment** - When the agent tops up his underlying address, it has to be confirmed by calling this method, which updates the underlying free balance value.